 He explains that negative keywords should be something you do daily at the beginning of your ads, weekly as it gets better, and monthly when you are well settled.

 Also, create a separate Excel document and have three columns namely; the bad search terms, keyword, and negative keyword.
 Then look through your search terms, for example, ‘mouse controller not working’ which is obviously a bad search term for you.
 You then place it into your Excel column and look at the keyword that might have triggered that search term.
-In this case, its ‘mouse control’, it is a great keyword but yielded a bad search term.
+In this case, its ‘mouse control’, which is a great keyword but yielded a bad search term.

 Now you want to think of a keyword you can add to your negative keyword list to ensure that that bad keyword does not pop up again.
 In the above example, Andy says he would add the keyword ‘controller’ as a negative.
-Now in the Excel document, you have the bad search term (mouse controller not working), the keyword that triggered that (mouse control), and then the negative keyword (controller).
+In the Excel document, now you have the bad search term (mouse controller not working), the keyword that triggered that (mouse control), and then the negative keyword (controller).

 Now that you have all of this in place, think if there are any variations of your keywords where any of these negative keywords play a part and still be of impact.
 If the answer is no, then pop them into the negative keyword list.
-Adding negative keywords should be easy, just add from a campaign level or an ad group level although Andy suggests the former.
+Adding negative keywords should be easy, just add from a campaign level or an ad group level, although Andy suggests the former.

-Never just click on a search term on Google ads and add it to negative because Google will add it as a phrase match and only an exact match would be negated.
+Never just click on a search term on Google Ads and add it to negative because Google will add it as a phrase match and only an exact match would be negated.
 But if you find one word in that phrase that is irrelevant to any of your searches, then you have ensured you won’t get any other bad search terms related to that negative keyword.